 - Intensive Testing

 - Occupational Skills Training -Intensive Counseling

-Our Career Development Specialists are trained to assist customers in their job search activities, career and training options, advisement, and in resume writing.
+Our Career Coaches are trained to assist customers in their job search activities, career and training options, advisement, and in resume writing.
 Staff is also available to provide more direct services tailored to the needs of the individual, such as specific life skills and self management training.
-A Certified Offender Re-entry facilitator is on staff and ready to help individuals find employment with a criminal record.
+Career Coaches are also trained to assist individuals with federally defined barriers to employment to include ex-offenders/returning citizens.